 An internship is the perfect way for any student or graduate to immerse themselves in Canadian culture, enhancing their skills and a way of networking with Canadian employers in an exciting environment.
 In order to complete an internship in Canada, you'll need to secure and IEC working holiday visa via the International Co-op (Internship) program.

 If you're looking for an internship in Canada, here are some good places to start:

 |BUNAC Vancouver Internship can last up to six months and is aimed at English-proficient students and graduates.|

 |Latitude International has internship opportunities based in Toronto, Vancouver and Montreal.|

 Aligning your professional qualifications to employers

-As the Canadian higher education system closely resembles the structure of the UK system, many employers will have no trouble understanding your qualifications.
+As the Canadian higher education system closely resembles the structure of the UK system, most employers will have no trouble understanding your qualifications.

-If your job is regulated, you will need to have your credentials assessed.
-Regulatory bodies vary between provinces and territories.
+If you are applying to become a permanent resident of Canada, you will need to have your credentials assessed.
+Regulatory bodies for skilled professions vary between provinces and territories.
 If your job isn't regulated, the eligibility of your qualifications is usually down to the discretion of your employer.